 I receive a lot of inquires through my website.
-Recently, ChangHyun Park, who is a 9th Grader at Dongtan Global High School in South Korea, sent me a very special email.
+Recently, ChangHyun Park, who is a 9th Grader at Dongtan Global High School in South Korea, sent me a very special email, asking for some marketing career tips

 Dear Pam, I am a student in Dongtan Global High School.
 My dream is and has been [becoming] a marketer for a long time.
 Recently, I have read your book and have been deeply impressed and motivated.
 The reason I e-mailed you is because I would like to interview you through e-mail to reach my dream.
 I would be asking eight to ten questions, if you would allow me to interview you.
 I believe that the interview would work out as a great stimulus to achieve my dream.
 Please reply through my email.
 Sincerely, Park ChangHyun*